Chemotherapy for eye cancer

 If you have eye lymphoma, you are likely to have chemotherapy.
 Treatment for eye lymphoma depends on the type and stage of lymphoma.
 You usually have this into your bloodstream.

-You can have the drug through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.
+You have treatment through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.

 Chemotherapy into the fluid around your spinal cord

-If you have eye lymphoma you may also have chemotherapy into the fluid around your spinal cord.
+Some people with lymphoma may have chemotherapy into the fluid around the spinal cord.
 This is called intrathecal chemotherapy.

 Your doctor injects the drug into the fluid around your spinal cord during a lumbar puncture.